 We sensitise the community about snake safety.
 As part of the sensitisation, brochures, both in English and in the local language (Nyanja) are being handed out and posters will be provided for public places.

-Train health professionals in the area in first aid in snakebites and in snakebite treatment.
+We train health professionals in the area in first aid in snakebite and in snakebite treatment.